echolab-stanford/loss_damage/README.md

                 j. indicating whether to turn on teh adaptation mechanism.
 Default is 'F', to turn it on change to 'T'
                 k. indicating whether to use the temperature-growth coeffeceints from base model or bootstrapped estimates
         - run figure preparation and plotting scripts
+            - run the script fig2a_b_c_d.R found under "~/GitHub/loss_damage/scripts/working/figures/preparing_data/fig2a_b_c_d.R"
+                - Before running the scripts make sure to adjust the 'run_date' paramter uptop so that the script can pull the data you have just produced above for panels a-d.
+This script will save the dataset in the github repo "~/GitHub/loss_damage/data/figures/{run_date}/".
+            - now run the scripts 'fig2a_b_c_d_plot.R' and 'figc_d_plot.R' both can be found here:  "~/GitHub/loss_damage/scripts/working/figures/plotting_data/".
+Also make sure you have updated the 'run_date' parameter up top.